-Overall, from this analysis, a complex picture emerges with many determinants of FWAs.
-It appears that both actual innovation and intention to innovate are significant drivers of FWAs, along with being a medium sized business, and possessing a strategy or ambitions to invest in the business' workforce.
-Different types of FWAs are adopted in different measure across sectors and business age profiles, which is not unexpected.
+Overall, from this analysis, it emerges a complex picture with many determinants of FWAs.
+It appears that both actual innovation and intention to innovate are significant drivers of FWAs, along with being a medium business, and possessing a strategy or ambitions to invest in the business' workforce.
+Different types of FWAs are adopted in different measure across sectors, which is not unexpected.

-We also uncovered that zero-hours contracts have different determinants than on-call working, despite both being more a 'variability' rather than a 'flexibility' type of arrangement.
+We also uncovered that zero-hours contracts have different determinants than on-call working contracts, despite both being more a 'variability' rather than a 'flexibility' type of contracts.
 While zero-hours contracts are to be found more in the hospitality and healthcare sectors, on-call working is more rural-based and used for administrative and support services jobs.
 Zero-hours contracts are used by both small and medium enterprises, whereas on-call working is prevalent only among medium enterprises.
 Firms with a written business plan, hence with clear strategies for the future, are more likely to adopt on-call working but less likely to adopt zero-hours contracts.
-Firms that plan to invest in the skills of their staff are more likely to adopt on-call working, whereas firms that plan to invest in capital (possibly substituting labour) are keener on adopting zerohours contracts.
-So overall we can speculate that while both these types of arrangements allow the firm to manage its variability of demand for work, zero-hours contracts may be adopted to just compress the labour costs (as found by Datta et al., 2019; Smith and McBride, 2023) with less regard for the future development of the staff, while on-call working tends to be associated with firms doing more staff development and it is probably used as a result of recruitment difficulties due to the location of the businesses in rural areas.
+Firms that plan to invest in the skills of their staff are more likely to adopt on-call working, whereas firms that plan to invest in capital (possibly substituting labour) are keener on adopting zero-hours contracts.
+So overall we can speculate that while both these types of contracts allow the firm to manage its variability of demand for work, zero-hours contracts may be adopted more often than on-call working to just compress the labour costs with less regard for the future development of the staff, while on-call working tends to be associated with firms doing more staff development and it is probably used to face recruitment difficulties due to the location of the businesses in rural areas.

-Table 4 shows the results of the relationship between FWAs and SME labour productivity using panel logit models as per equation (2).
+Table 4 shows the results of the relationship between flexible working arrangements and SME labour productivity using panel logit models as per equation (2).
 Overall, Models I and II demonstrate statistically significant overall fits, as indicated by a Wald Chi-squared test with a p-value of below 0.05.